 Once or twice daily application is recommended for most preparation.
 Treatment should not be longer than two weeks on the face and 3 to 4 weeks on the rest of the body.
 The longterm application can cause tolerance and tachyphylaxis.
 And also side effects like atrophy, telangiectasia, etc. Ultra potent steroid should not be used more than three weeks continuously.
 If needed for a more extended period, taper gradually and use intermittently.

 The amount of steroid to apply is measured by Finger Tip Units (FTU).
 One hand size of skin requires 0.5 FTU or 0.25 mg steroid.

 To conclude, topical steroids are safe and effective.
 Always establish a clinical diagnosis before prescribing and choose an appropriate topical steroid according to the affected area, clinical presentation, and predicted response to treatment.
 Monitor for clinical response and adverse effects.
 Consider stopping or changing the drug depending on response.
 Refer to a dermatologist if the disease does not respond to your treatment or when the diagnosis is unclear.

 Article Overview: Topical corticosteroids are the cornerstone therapy for many inflammatory skin conditions.
-So, a judicious use of topical steroids is necessary.
-This article guides us regarding the proper use of topical steroids in dermatological conditions and its ill effects on the skin and body.
+So, the judicious use of topical steroids is necessary.
+This article discusses the potency, uses, systemic and topical side effects of topical corticosteroids.
 Read Article

 Do you have a question on Corticosteroids or Topical Steroids?Ask a Doctor Online